chili-publish/grafx-documentation/docs/CHILI-GraFx/concepts/federated-single-sign-on/saml/index.md

   - The name GraFx will identify itself as on your IDP
   - This will be provided by our Client Success team

-Please configure your IDP to provide at least following attributes in SAML responses:
+Please configure your IDP to provide at least following required attributes in SAML responses:

 | **Attribute name**                        | **Description**                                           |
 | ------------------------------------- | --------------------------------------------------------- |